Juliyan96/Simple-Shooting-Game-with-Ruby-/Instructions.md

 # Simple-Shooting-Game-with-Ruby-
 This is a simple shooting game developed using Ruby

+Dependencies required:
+Gosu
+Snigleton
+MiniGL

 Instructions to play the game